Terbiy/json-unfold/README.md

 #JSON Unfold

-JSON Unfold is a functionality designed to convert JSON to a textual list of paths in following way:
+JSON Unfold is a functionality designed to convert JSON to a array of paths in following way:

 ```json
 {